Seminko/Ascension-TSM-Data-Sharing-App/README.md

 &nbsp;

+- Q: Why does it require Admin rights?
+It looks even more suspicious!
+- A: Because Ascension requires admin rights.
+Without giving this app admin rights as well, we wouldn't be able to update the TSM lua file.

+&nbsp;

 - Q: Why is the endpoint the data is being sent to / downloaded from removed from the source code?
 I would like to run it using Python.
 - A: Just to make it a smidge harder for ppl to mess with things.